 Mandatory Labeling Efforts

 Over the past several years, the Right to Know effort has gained significant momentum.
 Through marches, rallies, petitions, social media, and targeted outreach campaigns, consumers are demanding that the government respect their right to know what’s in their food by labeling GMOs.
-In the United States, there are major campaigns underway focused on GMO labeling policies: many states have bills before their legislatures, and there are measures on the 2014 ballot in both Oregon and Colorado.
+In the United States, there are major campaigns underway focused on GMO labeling policies.